mnarla/culler/README.md

 - **Playcount is lifetime, not recency**: `user_playcount` is a total scrobble count.
 It can't tell "still in rotation" from "loved three years ago, never touched since."
 A recency signal from `user.getRecentTracks` was considered but not built — scrobbling was likely dormant or unreliable over the period these tracks were added, so a derived recency feature would probably be as noisy as the lifetime count.
 - **Full library run deferred**: The ~41-hour CPU estimate for a full 820-track pass makes it impractical on this hardware.
 Evidence is deliberately built on smaller rounds.

 ---

-## Lessons

-1. **All reasoning in the pipeline is local**: prediction, miss clustering, rule synthesis, contradiction resolution, and rule merging all run through Qwen3 8B on-device.
-The coding assistant (Gemini, via IDE) was used only for writing and debugging code — it never touched the playlist data or made any predictions.
-2. **Remote DB state and local assistant state diverge silently**: Hit this more than once.
-A coding assistant reported schema changes as "verified" against its own in-memory environment, not the real database on the remote machine.
-All migrations in this project use `PRAGMA table_info` checks and are designed to be idempotent.

----